chadmando/thinkinginbytes/content/posts/asking-ai-about-password-length-part-1/index.md

 | *Account Creation Limits Password Length* |

 I know enough about information security to know that this is bad.
 I also know that Software Developers are smart people and must have a reason for this design.
-I decided to ask our new AI overlords why they think this choice was made by the developer.
+Being curious, I decided to ask our new AI overlords why they think this choice was made by the developer.

 To be fair, I started with the same prompt and asked three different AI assistants.
 * Anthropic's Claude